Skip to navigation Skip to content

 Alterations on bulk bill claims not previously processed

-When a bulk bill claim is having an initial assessment and details on the assignment of benefit form have been altered, the health professional does not need to:
+When a bulk bill claim is received for an initial assessment (that is a bulk bill not previously processed by Services Australia) and details on the assignment of benefit form have been altered, the health professional is required to have either:

-- have the patient initial or endorse the alterations to indicate that they are aware of and agree to the alterations
+• the patient's initials endorsing the alterations to indicate they are aware of and agree to the alterations, or

-See also: Bulk bill late lodgement claims in Medicare.
+See Bulk bill late lodgement claims in Medicare.

 Inappropriate alterations to assignment of benefit forms

 It is an offence under section 128A, 128B and 129 of the Health Insurance Act 1973 for a servicing health professional to make a false or misleading statement in relation to a Medicare claim.
-The servicing health professional must not under any circumstances amend any details, for example, an item number, simply because the agency rejected the original claim.
+The servicing health professional must not under any circumstances amend any details, for example, an item number, simply because Services Australia rejected the original claim.

 Reciprocal Health Care Agreements (RHCA) claims where claimant has left the country